onkarbhojane/SmartLearnAI/README.md

 ## 🤝 Contributing

-We love contributions!
-SmartRevision is an open-source project and we welcome contributions of all kinds.
+We love contributions! smartLearnAI is an open-source project and we welcome contributions of all kinds.

 ### How to Contribute